 - National Lung Screening Trial (NLST)

 - A Case Control Etiologic Study of Sarcoidosis (ACCESS)

 Growth and expansion

-In the early 1980s the Interventional Pulmonology (IP) Program was established at Henry Ford Hospital by Michael Simoff, M.D.
+In the late 1990s the Interventional Pulmonology (IP) Program was established at Henry Ford Hospital by Michael Simoff, M.D.
 This program is among the few in the country to offer comprehensive IP services and among the first nationwide to offer non-surgical lung reduction, interventional diagnosis and treatment of lung and airways cancer, and new treatment for refractory asthma.